Risk and Security Management

 - Laws and Requirements

 No eligibility requirements

 No additional requirements

-The associate degree builds on concepts of learning through practice from the diploma by introducing students to more complex learning experiences.
 You will exercise self-awareness, initiative and judgement to manage yourself and professional relationships effectively.
 The application of tacit knowledge and capabilities will be reflected in a Practice Manual.

 - Internal Resource Audit (30%)

 For textbook details check your university's handbook, website or learning management system (LMS).